Estimated reading time: 5 minutes

 For example, it’s a good idea to prune these diseased patches out of your fruit trees when you see them.
 You can either do this when you’re doing your fruit thinning or as part of your annual pruning.
 Aim to remove as much dead wood as possible without sacrificing too much healthy wood.

 The second key activity is to use organic fungicides.
 It’s really important to use the right ones, and at the right time, for maximum safety and best results.
-We include recommended products (and recipes for making your own) in this course.

 The third key is to encourage as much biodiversity as possible in your garden, to reduce the risk of fungal disease of any sort.